-As we enter the new year, we are grateful for the many ways that our communities have helped us in our mission to build, repair, and preserve affordable homes in our neighborhoods.
+As we enter this holiday season, we are grateful for the many ways that our community has helped us in our mission to build, repair, and preserve affordable homes.
 However, we know that there is still much work to do to reach more neighbors struggling with housing insecurity.

-Make 2023 a year of giving!
+Make this holiday season a season of giving!
 With your support, families are able to live in safe, healthy, and affordable homes.
 Would you be willing to make a special contribution to help more families in need?
 Your gift moves us closer to our vision where everyone has a decent place to live.

 Thank you for your support!